axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 ```
 20 x 12x2mm round N52 magnets (or 18 pieces if using the Z cutout version)
 1 x 6x3mm round N52 magnet (for the dock)
-M5 nut and bolt (for the clamp_
+M5 nut and bolt (for the clamp)
-1 x large extra long zip tie (to secure spindle clamp and main body to spindle)
+1 x large extra long zip tie (to secure spindle clamp and main body to spindle) - could also join multiple zip ties together to get the required length.
 ```